Rarer causes and types of dementia

 • excessive saliva (drooling)

-It can be treated with medicines called chelating agents, which remove copper from the body.
+If you have Wilson’s disease, you’ll usually need to eat a low-copper diet.
+The disease is also treated with medicines called chelating agents.
+These remove copper from your body.
 Doctors may also prescribe zinc.
-This stops the body from absorbing more copper but doesn’t get rid of the excess.
-You take these medicines for life, to prevent high levels of copper collecting.
+This stops your body from absorbing more copper.
+You take these medicines for life, to stop high levels of copper building up in your body.

-Seven in 10 people with dementia have Alzheimer’s disease - the most common type.
-It affects around 850,000 people in the UK.
-Early symptoms include memory problems, and behaviour changes, increased irritability, for example.
+Alzheimer’s disease is the most common type of dementia.
+It affects around 520,000 people in the UK.
+Early symptoms include memory problems, problems with language, and confusion.

-There are many rare types of dementia including progressive supranuclear palsy (PSP), Creutzfeldt–Jakob disease (CJD) and Wilson’s disease.
-In the UK, about one in 20 people who have dementia have a rarer type..
+Lots of rare diseases can cause dementia or dementia-like symptoms.
+These include progressive supranuclear palsy (PSP), Creutzfeldt–Jakob disease (CJD), and Wilson’s disease.
+In the UK, about 1 in 20 people who have dementia have a rarer type.

 More on this topic